 Laser assisted in-situ keratomileusis (LASIK)

-Medication prescribed will include artificial tears to relieve dry-eye symptoms, which most people experience immediately after surgery, pain relief and eye drops containing a corticosteroid to reduce inflammation and an antibiotic to reduce the risk of infection.
-For PRK these drops are required for two to three months.
+Medication prescribed may include pain relief and artificial tears to relieve dry-eye symptoms, which most people experience immediately after surgery.
+Eye drops containing a corticosteroid to reduce inflammation and an antibiotic to reduce the risk of infection may also be prescribed.
+For PRK, use of these drops is required for two to three months.
 For LASIK these drops are required for only one week.

 Perfect results cannot be guaranteed with either procedure.
-Short-term complications following laser eye surgery can occur in some cases but they usually resolve by themselves or respond to treatment and are not expected to have any long-term effects on vision.
+Short-term complications following laser eye surgery can occur in some cases.
+However, they usually resolve by themselves or respond to treatment and are not expected to have any long-term effects on vision.
 Short-term complications can include:

-- Following PRK a sensation of a foreign body in the eye may be experienced.
+- Following PRK the sensation of a foreign body in the eye may be experienced

 - Refraction after surgery can be slow to stabilise.
 It appears to reach stability between six and 24 months after surgery.